tallmanbrew/verify-secrets/README.md

 This action:
 - Never exposes secret values
-- Only reports on the existence (or lack thereof) of secrets
+- Only reports on the potential existence (or lack thereof) of secrets
-- Uses GitHub's API to check if secrets exist, not their values
+- Uses best-effort methods to check if secrets might be available
 - Requires minimal permissions to function

 ## License